Oscars TV Review: Hostless Show Starts With Rock & Then Rolls Off The Rails

 While the Trump-bashing was fairly low-key afterwards, it was nowhere as low energy as tonight’s misfiring Oscars.

-What is amazing is that the Emmys are down, the Grammys are down, the Golden Globes are down and the Oscars are down in viewership to lows unimaginable just a few years ago, and yet no one seems to want to make the hard choices to try to fix things in this era of change.
+What is amazing is that of late the Emmys are down, the Grammys are down, the Golden Globes are down and the Oscars are down in demo and viewership to lows unimaginable just a few years ago.
+Yet, with that hard fact, no one seems to want to make the hard choices to try to fix things in this era of change.

 Still stumbling from the face plant and deletion of the new Most Popular Film category,